lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-18-what-are-coding-principles--liskov-substitution.md

 ---
-title: "What are Coding Principles - The Liskov Substitution Principle (LSP)"
+title: "Liskov Substitution Principle: Don’t Surprise Your Callers"
+date: 2024-06-18
 categories:
   - Coding Principles
+tags:
+  - solid
+  - clean code
+  - software design
+  - inheritance
-  - Home Page
+  - best practices
-bookHidden: true
 ---

-# Liskov Substitution Principle (LSP)

-The Liskov Substitution Principle (LSP) is the third principle in the SOLID principles of object-oriented design.
-It states:
+The Liskov Substitution Principle (LSP) is the quiet backbone of safe inheritance.
+It’s the “L” in SOLID, and it answers one simple question:

+> If I swap a base class instance with a subclass instance, does everything still behave correctly?

-**“Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.”**
+Formally, LSP says: objects of a superclass should be replaceable with objects of a subclass **without** breaking the program.
+In practice, it’s about making sure your subclasses don’t surprise anyone who already understands the base type.

-In other words, if class `B` is a subclass of class `A`, then instances of `A` should be replaceable by instances of `B` without altering the program's behavior.
-LSP ensures that a derived class can stand in for its base class without breaking functionality, making inheritance more predictable and reliable.

-## Why Use the Liskov Substitution Principle?

-Violations of LSP can lead to unexpected bugs and breakages when subclasses behave differently from their base classes.
-Adhering to LSP helps:

-1. **Ensure Consistency**: Subclasses are expected to behave consistently with their base classes.
-2. **Maintain Predictability**: LSP allows for predictable behavior, so consumers of the base class don’t need to know about subclass-specific details.
-3. **Enhance Code Reusability**: By ensuring that subclasses don’t violate the expectations of their base classes, we promote reusable code that’s easier to extend.

-## Key Concepts of LSP
+## Why LSP Matters

-1. **Behavioral Consistency**: Subclasses should not change the expected behavior of methods inherited from the base class.
-2. **Subtype Polymorphism**: LSP enables polymorphism by ensuring that subclasses can be used interchangeably with their base class.
-3. **No Weakened Preconditions or Strengthened Postconditions**: Subclasses should not impose stricter conditions than the base class (preconditions) or give stronger guarantees on the result (postconditions).
+When LSP is violated, things break in ways that are frustrating and subtle.
+The type system says “this is fine,” but reality says otherwise.

+Following LSP helps you:

+**Keep behavior consistent.** If something claims to be a `Rectangle`, it should act like one.
+Callers shouldn’t need to know which specific subtype they’re holding.

+**Preserve predictability.** Code that depends on a base type should not need special cases for particular subclasses.

+**Improve reuse.** When subclasses truly honor the base contract, you can plug them into existing code paths with confidence instead of defensive checks everywhere.

-## LSP in Action
+## The Core Ideas Behind LSP

-Let’s explore an example to see how LSP works and what happens when it’s violated.

-### Without LSP: Violation Example

-Consider a `Rectangle` class with `width` and `height` properties, and a `Square` subclass that inherits from it.
+You can think of LSP as a behavioral contract layered on top of the type system:

+**Behavioral consistency.** Subclasses shouldn’t change what methods _mean_.
+They can extend behavior, but not break expectations.

+**Polymorphism that actually works.** The whole point of polymorphism is being able to treat different implementations the same way.
+LSP is what makes that safe.

+**Don’t tighten preconditions or promises.** Subclasses shouldn’t require _more_ from callers (stricter preconditions) or promise something fundamentally _different_ in return (stronger or incompatible postconditions).

+## A Classic Violation: Rectangle vs Square

+Let’s start with the textbook example and see where things go wrong.

 ```java
 class Rectangle {